Trino11/taps_backend/readme.md

 - ENV DBPASSWORD_ENV=user             The database password
 - ENV DBDATABASE_ENV=paneldatabase    The database name

-## In the prebuilt package

-Also you can just use the prebuilt package following [using prebuilt package](#using-prebuilt-package) and passing the variables into the arguments:
-`docker run .........`

-## Using .env
+## Using env file

 Here, you will need to do the [dockerfile](#building-with-dockerfile) or [native](#native) option since you will need to build the project.
-The variables that you can set in the .env are
+You need to set a `.env` file in the root of the project and those are the variables that you can change.
 - ...
 - ...
 - ...